WizardSofts1337/Dropper/README.md

 After purchase, we provide:

-- 💻 Personal Server where you can upload files to be delivered to your clients with Dropper.
+- 💻 Personal Server where you can upload files to be delivered to your clients with Loader.

 <img src="https://i.ibb.co/xKYgNK8f/Screenshot-3.png" alt="Description of image" width="600" height="300" />

-- 📥 Our dropper sends launch notifications to your Telegram channel
+- 📥 Our Loader sends launch notifications to your Telegram channel

 <img src="https://i.ibb.co/TMrF6qkz/Screenshot-2.png" alt="Description of image" width="500" height="250" />